ashleylobo/Codes/README.md

 # Codes
 Codes for Regular Programs
-1. C Program for Strassen's Algorithm for Matrix Multiplication(Even for odd order of matrix)
+1. C Program for Strassen's Algorithm for Matrix Multiplication(Applicable for odd order of matrix as well !!!)